meriffa/Devices/Resources/Documents/FAQ.md

 There are several components that contribute to the overall solution cost.
 The solution itself is free to use.
 The solution deployment requires development effort to customize it to a particular environment and potentially integrate it with existing systems.
 The deployment also requires additional infrastructure (shared / dedicated, physical / virtualized) where the solution will be hosted.
 The overall customization and infrastructure cost depends on a particular implementation.

 ### How does the solution work?
-See the [README](/README.md) for solution architecture, components and technical details.
+See the [README](/README.md) for solution architecture and components.